 It is critical to know where your backup is being stored – you can custom tailor where your backup is being stored – in this section.

-The folder where your backups are stored is /backup – you can change this if you want to move backups to some other directory.
+The folder where your backups are stored is /backup – you can change this if you want to move backups to another directory.

 You can store external backup servers if we enable the additional destinations options.